Operational Safety Services

 - NPP Operating Experiences 2009 - 2011

-The purpose of the Safety Aspects of Long Term Operation of Water Moderated Reactors Peer Review service is to assist Member States in ensuring the safe long term operation of nuclear power plants, and to promote the exchange of experience and information on good practices.
-The peer review addresses the strategy and key elements of long term operation and ageing management programmes.
+The purpose of the Safety Aspects of Long Term Operation (SALTO) peer review service is to assist Member States in ensuring the safe long term operation of nuclear power plants, and to promote the exchange of experience and information on good practices.
+The peer review addresses the strategy and key elements of long term operation (LTO) and ageing management programmes.

 - IAEA Safety Standards Series Safety Guide No. NS-G-2.12 Ageing management for Nuclear Power Plants